DomainGroupOSS/bartender/documentation/6.1.4/update-btProject.md

 ```

 ### -repository
-Default powershelf
-The Powershell repository to automatically publish to
+Change the default repository(s) to publish to

 ```yaml
 Type: String[]